TRudenko22/CTT/README.md

 ## Context
 My friends and I always frequent Crepes Tea House in Southwick on Tuesday evenings.

-We have to deal with the paradox of choice choosing a Tea.
+We have to deal with choosing what we're going to drink everytime and we waste time.

 This program seeks to change that.